Beneficiary inducement law - Chapter 17, 2022 UnitedHealthcare Administrative Guide

-The Beneficiary Inducement Law is a federal health care program created in 1996 as part of the Health Insurance Portability Accountability Act (HIPPA).
-The law makes it illegal to offer money, or services that are likely to influence a member to select a particular care provider, practitioner, or supplier.
+The Beneficiary Inducement Law is a federal health care program created in 1996 as part of the Health Insurance Portability Accountability Act (HIPAA).
+The law makes it illegal to offer money, or services that are likely to influence a member to select a particular health care provider, practitioner or supplier.
 Examples include:

 Allowable Gratuities: Items or services offered to members for free must be worth less than $15 and total less than $75 per year per beneficiary.
 Never give cash or gift cards to members.